-Transparency.
-What a tricky, dangerous word.
-The truth is transparency is the key to an intimate marriage.
+Intimacy through transparency.
+The truth is, transparency is the key to an intimate marriage.
 In fact, I would argue, you simply cannot have intimacy without it.
 If you are not your authentic, transparent self, then there is a wall dividing you from your spouse.
 You are building a false intimacy based on a lie.

 These unmet expectations are rarely deal breakers, don’t allow them to become so.
 The ones that are deal breakers need serious addressing and possible action with the advice and care of professionals.
 They can be the result of emotionally unhealthy families of origin.
 These would be things like abuse, physical, sexual or emotional, addiction or infidelity.
 Get help.

 This is far easier to do than you think.
 I have seen de-valuing rip couples apart, even after decades of marriage.
 One spouse is very social, the other very anti-social.
 The one wants to have people over every week; the other would never have anyone over.
 The social spouse, having lived many years with her need de-valued, leaves-fed up.
 The offending spouse watches his marriage disintegrate before his eyes, never having realized the marriage was in trouble.